 The KVTC Area of Special Interest (ASI) database is an archive of locations within the plantation that are significant for archaeological, historical, cultural, or environmental reasons.
 These locations warrant specific attention and/or management to preserve their integrity; annual monitoring is carried out in order to assess the status of each site, and to review the effectiveness of the prescribed management.
+About 22ASI sites were recommended to be removed from the lists as they are not active.

-Monitoring was performed and the register updated during May and June 2012.
+Monitoring was performed and the register updated during May and June 2016.

-Figure 7: Potshards from a locality in Mafinji plantation designated as an ASI (Area of Special Interest) for its archaeological significance
+Figure 7: Furnaces ceramics from a locality in Nakafulu plantation designated as an ASI (Area of Special Interest) for its archaeological significance